-I’ve cooked a Victorian lemon sponge for the Historical Food Fortnightly challenge 7: Pretty As A Picture.
-I’ve found the recipe in Mrs Beeton’s Household Management book, first published in 1861.
+I made Victorian lemon sponge for the Historical Food Fortnightly challenge 7: Pretty As A Picture.
+The recipe is from Mrs Beeton’s Household Management book, first published in 1861.

 - 1 3/4 pint of water (1l)

 - 3/4 lb pounded sugar (340g)

 - juice of 5 lemons (ca. 260ml)

 - 3 egg whites

 The original recipe says to boil isinglass, lemon rind, sugar and water together for 10 to 15 minutes.
 But, because I used gelatin, I cooked sugar, water and lemon rind for about 10 minutes and soaked the gelatine leaves for 5 minutes in cold water.
 Then I added the gelatine sheets to the strained, warm lemon syrup.

 When the syrup is cold, add fresh lemon juice.
 Beat the egg whites and add them as well.
 I found it necessary to whisk the lemon sponge mixture from time to time for some hours because the egg whites and syrup separated each time after whisking – maybe I added the egg whites too early.

 As soon as the mixture doesn’t separate any longer, pour the lemon sponge into a previously wetted mold and refrigerate it overnight.

 I used a metal pudding mold.
 To unmold the lemon sponge on the next day, I dipped the mold for some seconds in hot water.
 I feared the lemon sponge wouldn’t come out easy, but it worked! 😀